iterate-ch/docs/protocols/dropbox.md

 The modification date retention is supported for new files uploaded but without the option to adjust the modification date later.

-### Top Level folder
-It is not possible to create a top level folder in Mountain Duck or Cyberduck because of a virtual top level folder.

 ### Restricted Content

 Downloads may fail with a `409 Conflict (restricted_content)` error reply for files considered restricted.